 Joe Biden reverses course on Hyde abortion amendment

-Democratic presidential candidate Joe Biden is reversing course and declaring that he no longer supports a long-standing congressional ban on using federal health care money to pay for abortions.
+After two days of intense criticism, Democratic presidential candidate Joe Biden reversed course Thursday and declared that he no longer supports a long-standing congressional ban on using federal health care money to pay for abortions.

-Biden made the declaration Thursday following two days of intense scrutiny and criticism from rivals after his campaign affirmed that the 76-year-old former vice president still supported the Hyde Amendment.
+Biden's reversal came after rivals and women's rights groups blasted the 76-year-old for affirming through his campaign aides that he still supported the Hyde Amendment.
+Biden, a Roman Catholic, has wrestled publicly with abortion policy for decades.

-Biden said at a Democratic Party fundraiser in Atlanta that keeping Hyde would prevent poor women from exercising their constitutional rights to terminate a pregnancy.
-He pointed to Republican-run states imposing new abortion restrictions.
+Speaking at a Democratic Party fundraiser in Atlanta, Biden didn't mention the attacks he's endured this week but tacitly agreed with his critics who cast the Hyde Amendment as another abortion barrier that disproportionately affects poor women and women of color.
+He said new restrictions in Republican-run states like Georgia and Alabama justify his shift.